Wix Blocks: Using Custom Elements

 • If you are hosting your own code, it must be hosted over a secure protocol (HTTPS).
 Also, all HTTP calls from the code needs to be to HTTPS endpoints.

-• If you are hosting your own code, all relevant design settings and complex functionalities (for example the CSS and other JS files), must be bundled in a single JS file.
+• If you are hosting your own code, all relevant design settings and complex functionalities (for example the CSS and other JS files), must be bundled to a single JS file.
 Don’t set anything in a separate file.

 Step 1 | Adding and Setting Up a Custom Element